-Analytics data begins collecting as soon as a social profile is connected to the Hootsuite dashboard, and you are eligible to use the new analytics (have a Professional, Team, Business or Enterprise plan).
+Analytics data begins collecting as soon as a social profile is connected to the Hootsuite dashboard, for Professional, Team, Business and Enterprise accounts.
 Note that only data for public posts is retrieved in Hootsuite Analytics.
 Unpublished, or dark posts, are not supported in Analytics.
 Data is not collected retroactively.

 What does ‘Incomplete data’ mean?

-In the Overview and report metrics, you may see this warning icon and the message “Incomplete data.”
-These appear whenever a social profile is disconnected or reconnected within the selected time frame.
+You may see this warning icon and the message “Incomplete data” appear whenever a social profile is disconnected or reconnected within the selected time frame.
 Data collection stops when a social profile is disconnected, so they indicate the possibility that data might be incomplete during that time.
 If the disconnection was very brief, however, there may not be any data missing.

 Click the icon to view the specific account(s) with incomplete data, and for which time period.

-Remember that the Overview and reports can show data from the selected time frame as compared to the equivalent previous time frame, so the warning might be referring to the previous time frame.
+Remember that reports can show data from the selected time frame as compared to the equivalent previous time frame, so the warning might be referring to the previous time frame.